RESEARCH

 Extraction of CO2 emissions from corporate sustainability reports (2024)

-With Malte Schierholz, Anna Steinberg, Jacob Beck, and Laia Domenech Burin
+With Malte Schierholz, Anna Steinberg, Jacob Beck, Laia Domenech Burin, and Lisa Reichenbach.

-Solicited contribution to the 65th ISI World Statistics Congress 2025, The Hague, NL.
+Contributed and to be presented at the 65th ISI World Statistics Congress 2025, The Hague, NL.

 Abstract: